pqin/MARC/README.md

 ```
 3. Open the new 'MARC' folder and double-click on MARC.sln.
 4. The project should open in Visual Studio.
+5. Build the project.

 ## Usage
 1. From the 'File' menu, click 'Open'.
 2. Browse to the desired MARC record file (*.mrc).
 Open the file.
 3. Wait for the file to load.
 Click 'Cancel' on the loading dialog to cancel the operation.
+4. To view a specific record, click its entry from the list on the left.
+The record and its fields will display on the right.

 ## Issues

 ## Future Features
-- support editing of records
+- support for editing of records
 - support for writing records back to disk

 ## License